The Ten Books That Became Portals and How Story, Place, and Myth Shape My Photography

 Place: The Mojave, the Eastern Sierra, Highway 395

-California is where I fell in love with landscape – not just visually, but factually.
-The fault lines, the plant names, the desiccated lakebeds and sky islands and road pullouts.
+California is where I fell in love with landscape: visually, factually.
+The facts of this place arrested me since childhood: the fault lines, the plant names, the desiccated lakebeds and sky islands and road pullouts.
 The smell of creosote.
 The sound of wind scraping across granite.

 Making beautiful images is the art of attention.
 I want to help people connect to place with reverence for what was here long before us and will be here long after… To move slowly, and to learn and connect to what’s here.